Seasonal tips to help you save

 - Check for gaps.
 Walk around the outside of your home and check for openings and gaps around pipes, conduits, chimneys, lights, windows, and brick or cement work.
 Fill them with an easy-to-use spray-foam insulation or caulk.
 Use a high-temperature product if it will contact a hot surface such as a flue pipe or chimney

 - Seal openings at the rim joist inside your basement.
 You’ll prevent heat and cold from entering and increasing energy costs.
 This will also stop moisture from damaging your home.

 - Go outside to save!
-Shut off your television, devices, and appliances and enjoy the warmer days ahead by taking a walk, reading a book in the sun, or chatting with a neighbor.
+Shut off your television, devices, and appliances and enjoy the warm weather by taking a walk, reading a book outside, or chatting with a neighbor.